CD-Xbow/vibe/README.md

 - lcars2.html - name says it all, work in progress.
 Next step is to make a better header
 - LCARS-personal-log.html - note taking and ai generating personal log dressed up with TOS and TNG themes
 - Starship Relativity Calculator - in the Starship-Calc folder.
 This is my redo of Stephen Schmitts Relativity calculator for contants G space travel
-- pattern.html - Pattern Generator
+- pattern.html - Pattern Generator, try it here https://vibes.diy/vibe/debussy-driver-3561

 ## Remixes
 These are remixes of others work